sits along the east side of the Kampong Bay River near the base of

 Taxis In Sihanoukville, taxis

-can be found at the downtown bus station.
-In Kampot, taxis wait at
+can be found at the main bus station.
+In Kampot, taxis wait at the

-the bus stop/taxi stand.
-Sihanoukville to/from Kampot is
+bus stop/taxi stand.
+(See Kampot map.)
+Sihanoukville to/from Kampot

 VIETNAM to/from KAMPOT

-Regular Vietnam visas are not available at the border.
-The gratis
+Vietnam visas are not available at the border.
+Visas are available

-operators in Sihanoukville, Kampot and Kep and at the Vietnamese consulate in
+at tour operators in Kampot and Kep and at the Vietnamese consulate

 To/from Ho Chi Minh City: Three

-possible overland routes to Phnom Penh: 1) the Moc Bai/Bavet
+possible overland routes to Kampot: 1) Moc Bai/Bavet crossing via

-crossing via Phnom Penh (bus or taxi); 2) the Prek Chak crossing via
+Phnom Penh (bus or taxi); 2) Prek Chak crossing (bus); 3) Phnom Den

 To/from Phu Quoc Island and deep south

-Vietnam The nearby crossing Prek Chak/Xaxia is the
+Vietnam The crossing Prek Chak/Xaxia is the nearest, most

-nearest, most easily accessed border crossing with Vietnam.
-The
+easily accessed border crossing with Vietnam.
+The crossing is near

 Regularly scheduled multi-daily vans and mini-buses travel from